Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_4.md

 ### Powercli

-After entering my Powershell instance on xubuntu-wan with ‘pwsh’, I could connect to vcenter by entering the following:
+After entering my Powershell instance on xubuntu-wan with `pwsh`, I could connect to vcenter by entering the following:

 ```powershell
 $vcenter=”vcenter.oliver.local”